Last updated: August 2, 2022

 |Wake Up!
 Sydney|

-Our third hostel in this list of affordable accommodation options in Sydney is the refurbished Railway Square YHA right next to Central Station.
+Our third hostel on this list of affordable backpackers accommodation in Sydney is the popular Sydney Central YHA located right next to Central Station.

 4. The Pod Sydney

 Located close to World Square shopping mall in Sydney’s CBD, The Pod is a different kind of hostel.
 It’s a very affordable place to stay, with maximum privacy in dormitory rooms.